georgyorgy1/padmebot_v2/README.md

 NOTE: Master branch is outdated.
 All new/experimental code shall be added in the dev branch.

 What is PadmeBot?
 PadmeBot is a shitposting bot based on AestheticsBot and inspired by MarcyBot.
-The original PadmeBot's codebase is so hard to maintain that a new one had to be written.
+The original PadmeBot codebase was so hard to maintain that a new one had to be written.

 What's amazing about this version is that the bot is now modular.
 That's right!
 You can take any module (pad(module name/feature)lib.py) and then implement it in your own bot (whether it's a Discord bot, an IRC bot or an Ajax bot).
 Heck, you can even use it for almost anything (desktop gui software, cli software, etc.).